 Data collection

 Once the experimental paradigm is ready, we can proceed with data collection.
-When working with human participants, it is essential to obtain ethical approval from the ethics committee of the institution we work for, as well as informed consent from the participants — or from their caregivers in the case of developmental populations.
-This is standard practice across all types of studies involving human subjects (Manti & Licari, 2018).

-Each technique has its own specific pipeline of steps that must be followed to ensure high-quality data collection.
 For eye-tracking, the first and most critical step is calibration.
 Calibration allows the system to account for individual differences in participants' eye features and enables the eye-tracking algorithms to accurately detect and track gaze.
 This is a fundamental step for ensuring reliable data.

 There are different calibration techniques, but in general, participants are asked to look at a series of points displayed in different locations while keeping their heads still.
 This allows the eye tracker to encode the reflections generated by the pupil and cornea as the participant gazes in different directions.
 The specific number and placement of calibration points will vary depending on the research question.
 For screen-based paradigms, calibration points are typically presented on-screen to align with how the participant will explore visual stimuli.
 In contrast, for real-world research settings, calibration points may be 3D objects placed in physical space.
 In either case, the goal remains the same: to capture eye features accurately within the range of gaze behaviour expected during the task.
-On the DevStart website, we show how to launch a calibration from Python using Psychopy.

-The number, type, and duration of calibration points also depend on the population being tested.
-For example, when working with infants, calibration points are usually colourful, animated stimuli accompanied by attention-grabbing sounds.
-These stimuli remain on screen until the infant fixates on them, then quickly shift to a new location to prompt further fixation.
-With adult participants, calibration is often more precise, using 9 or more static points, and repeating them if needed to improve accuracy.
+The number, type, and presentation of calibration points also depend on the population being tested.
+With adult participants, calibration typically involves self-paced procedures using static dots—often 9 or more points that can be repeated if needed to improve accuracy.
+In contrast, when working with infants, calibration points are usually colourful, animated stimuli accompanied by attention-grabbing sounds.
+These stimuli remain on screen until the infant fixates on them, then are manually advanced to a new location to prompt further fixation.
 With infants, it is necessary to find a balance between data quality and participant fussiness.
 A typical benchmark is that 3 out of 5 successful fixations is sufficient to begin the experiment.
+On DevStart, we provide tools for implementing these different calibration approaches, including infant-friendly protocols that accommodate these developmental considerations.